 - Overcome the challenges of data incongruity caused when words and language evolve independently in siloed business units

 - Reverse the course on data incongruity and software interoperability challenges

 - Create information concepts that are clearly and uniquely defined and do not overlap with any other information concept.

 - Learn how data models are derived from information maps

-Register now to join William Ulrich to clarify your business perspectives and discover how to deliver the solutions you are seeking more quickly.
+Register now to watch William Ulrich to clarify your business perspectives and discover how to deliver the solutions you are seeking more quickly.